 Decision Powers

 As per the MHHS SCR direction, participant licence obligations and participant Code obligations, where the IRG has been convened to discuss a major incident, the IRG will have authority to make decisions about the solution to the issue, and to drive those solutions at pace.
 All Programme participants will accept and if applicable implement the IRG decision within agreed timescales.

+IRG will discuss and explore all identified solutions options.
+All relevant detail and information will be shared with all IRG members.
+This will enable members to send the appropriate SMEs and for the decision to be fully consulted.
+IRG will consider the matter and will consider solutions options proposed by IRG members.

 IRG decisions will wherever possible be made through consensus and if consensus cannot be reached, the Chair (SRO) will make the decision after considering all views expressed.

-IRG decisions will be determined against Programme objectives including consumer benefits.
+IRG decisions will be determined against Programme objectives including consumer benefits and include cost benefit analysis of solution(s) identified.

+Operating on a fix first codify later principle, IRG have authority to take decisions that parties can immediately implement, with codification being undertaken in parallel.

 Where relevant, Programme artefacts will be updated by the relevant Programme team to align with IRG decision making and communicated in a timely manner.
 Dual Governance (Programme and Code Governance)